ELD tips for drivers: Best practices for use

 The ELD rule: If you start your day with an automatic DRIVE or ON log due to moving your vehicle while assigned to it, there is no way to edit this and stop your workday from ticking down.

 Moves to watch out for: If you need to drive your vehicle to start your day, double check that you can actually work that particular day and should be starting the vehicle.
-An example could be that you need to drive the truck across the yard to hook up to a trailer or drive the vehicle to get loaded at a customer’s lot.
-If you get to the trailer lot or to the customer, and the trailer or the load is not available, there is no way to stop your consecutive day clock.
+An example could be that you need to drive the truck across the yard to hook it up to a trailer or drive the vehicle to get loaded at a customer’s lot.
+If you get to the trailer lot or to the customer, and the trailer or the load is not available, there is no way to stop accumulating time on your workday clock.

 The solution: Ensure you are calling ahead to your loading point or checking that all of your assets are ready to go before moving the vehicle.